Voudubu/skyupnow/README.md

 ## Creator

-[htmlresponsivetemplates](http://htmlresponsivetemplates.com) is created and maitained by Mateusz Jerzyk.
+[htmlresponsivetemplates](http://htmlresponsivetemplates.com) is created and maintained by Mateusz Jerzyk.

 ## Copyright and License